swosu/stf-ace/CODE - COMSC Documentation/Procedures/COMPUTER_GROUP_POLICIES.md

 16. **Delete** the key name that says it has been deleted, but make sure to **Keep** _Google_

 ## Current Personalization Settings
+> Go into the Group Policy Object in mmc if you are not already
->User Configuration --> Administrative Templates --> Control panel --> Personalization
+> User Configuration --> Administrative Templates --> Control Panel --> Personalization

 ### Enabled Policies
 * Prevent changing color scheme